albe/node-event-storage/README.md

 [![Build Status](https://travis-ci.org/albe/node-event-store.svg?branch=master)](https://travis-ci.org/albe/node-event-store)

-# node-event-store
+# node-event-storage

-An optimized event store for node.js
+An optimized embedded event store for node.js

 Disclaimer: This is currently under heavy development and not production ready.

 ## Why?

-There is currently only a single event store implementation for node/javascript, namely https://github.com/adrai/node-eventstore
+There is currently only a single embedded event store implementation for node/javascript, namely https://github.com/adrai/node-eventstore

 It is a nice project, but has a few drawbacks though:

   - its API is fully based around Event Streams, so in order to commit a new event the full existing Event Stream needs to be retrieved first.
 This makes it unfit for client application scenarios that frequently restart the application.
-  - it has backends for quite a few existing databases, but none of them are optimized for event storage needs
+  - it has backends for quite a few existing databases (TingoDB, NeDB, MongoDB, ...), but none of them are optimized for event storage needs
   - it stores event publishing meta information in the events, so it does updates to event data
   - events are fixed onto one stream and it's not possible to create multiple streams that partially contain the same events.
 This makes creating projections hard and/or slow.